What is Chiropractic?

 Efficacy and Safety

-Efficacy – A 2010 review concluded that the manual therapies commonly used by chiropractors are effective for the treatment of low back pain, neck pain, some kinds of headaches and a number of extremity joint conditions (See reference 4).
+Efficacy – A scientific review concluded that the manual therapies commonly used by chiropractors are effective for the treatment of low back pain, neck pain, some kinds of headaches and a number of extremity joint conditions (See reference 4).
 For more specific information on the research supporting the treatment of these conditions, see the Chiropractic Research page.

 Safety – Manual therapies are generally very safe, when performed by trained professionals; however, there have been some concerns about risks associated with spine manipulation (adjustments).
 A very large retrospective study recently investigated the occurrence of severe adverse events after spine manipulation (See reference 5).
 In this study, severe adverse events related to spine manipulation were exceptionally rare, at an incidence of 0.21 per 100,000 spine manipulation sessions.
 Moreover, there were no adverse events related to stroke or cauda equina syndrome.